Partially hyperbolic flows on flat vector bundles with an application to complete affine manifolds: The proof of Theorem

 First, suppose that the Zariski closure of the image of the linear holonomy group is reductive.
 By Lemma \ref{lem:Equiv}, $\rho$ is a $k$-dominated representation of the index $k$.
-We take a finite-index normal subgroup $\Gamma'$ of $\Gamma$.
-Assume that the Zariski closure $Z$ of $\rho(\Gamma')$ is a connected reductive Lie group.
+We take a finite-index normal subgroup $\Gamma'$ of $\Gamma$ so that the Zariski closure $Z$ of $\rho(\Gamma')$ is a connected reductive Lie group.
 By Proposition \ref{prop:PAnosovStrict}, $\rho|\Gamma'$ is partially hyperbolic in the singular-value sense with the index $k$, $k < n/2$.
 So is $\rho$ since $\Gamma$ is a finite-index extension of $\Gamma'$.
 By Theorem \ref{thm:bundle}, $\rho$ is a partially hyperbolic representation in the bundle sense with the index $k$.

 Now, we drop the reductive condition of the Zariski closure.
 Mainly, we have to prove the expanding and contracting properties in the subbundles.
-The semisimplification $\rho^{ss}$ is $P$-Anosov by Proposition 1.8 of \cite{GGKW17ii}.
-Since conjugations do not change eigenvalues, $\rho^{ss}(g)$ for each $g \in \Gamma$ has an eigenvalue equal to $1$ by Theorem \ref{thm:HKS}.
+From now on, $P:= P_\theta$.
+The semisimplification $\rho^{ss}$ is $P$-Anosov by Proposition 1.8 of \cite{GGKW17ii}, and the Zariski closure of the image of $\rho$ is reductive.
+We can conjugate $\rho$ arbitrarily close to $\rho^{ss}$ in $\Hom(\Gamma, \GL(n, \bR))$ since the orbit of $\rho^{ss}$ is the closed orbit in the closure of the orbit of $\rho$ under the conjugation action.
+(See Section 2.5.4 of \cite{GGKW17ii}. ) We can assume that $\rho$ has the property (i) by Lemma 2.11 of \cite{BS2021}.
+Since eigenvalues do not change under conjugation, $\rho^{ss}(g)$ for each $g \in \Gamma$ has an eigenvalue equal to $1$.
+Hence (i) holds for $\rho^{ss}$.
 (See also the proof of Lemma 2.40 of \cite{GGKW17ii}.)
 By Proposition \ref{prop:PAnosovStrict} and Theorem \ref{thm:bundle}, $\rho^{ss}$ is a partially hyperbolic representation in the bundle sense with the index $k$, $k < n/2$.
 By Proposition 1.3 of \cite{GGKW17ii}, $\rho$ is $P$-Anosov with respect to a continuous Anosov map $\zeta: \partial_\infty \Gamma \ra {\mathcal{F}}$ for the flag variety $\mathcal{F} := \GL(n, \bR)/P$.